ShinEnki/shrinkage-microporosity/README.md

-# solidification-cracking
+# shrinkage-microporosity
-Theoretical and computational model for predicting solidification/hot cracking
+A theoretical and computational model for predicting shrinkage-microporosity in metal.